GwynethLlewelyn/basic-font-replacement/tags/0.0.1/readme.txt

 == Installation ==

-1. Upload the `basic-font-replacement` directory to the `/wp-content/plugins/` directory
+1. If you got this plugin in a ZIP file, unzip it, then upload the `basic-font-replacement` directory to the `/wp-content/plugins/` directory on your server.
+2. If you got it from GitHub using `git clone github.com/GwynethLlewelyn/basic-font-replacement`, then the actual plugin should be under the `trunk/` directory.
+Create a directory on your server such as `/wp-content/plugins/basic-font-replacement` and upload _only the content of the `trunk/` directory_ to it.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. In either case, activate the plugin through the 'Plugins' menu in the WordPress admin panel.

 == Frequently Asked Questions ==